stevebull/negative-pressure-ventilator/README.md

 # negative-pressure-ventilator
 Design and construction of a DIY at-home negative pressure ventilator.
-- Read MISSION statement for project details at https://github.com/stevebull/negative-pressure-ventilator/blob/master/mission
+- Read project description at https://github.com/stevebull/negative-pressure-ventilator/blob/master/Project-Description
 - The Iron Lung was an early such device, and read more at https://en.wikipedia.org/wiki/Iron_lung.
 - The Biphasic Cuirass Ventilation device of https://www.hayekmedical.com/ sells a model useful in both the clinical and at-home setting.